 1. Stroll Paseo de Montejo & Centro Histórico

 Merida’s Plaza Grande (Main Plaza or Town Square) has a beautiful park and several beautiful and historic buildings like the San Ildefonso Catedral de Merida, one of the oldest churches on the continent.
-There’s also some museums, cafes and vendors selling street food.
+There are also some museums, cafes, and vendors selling street food.

 Before leaving Plaza Grande, don’t miss the bright green Palacio de Gobierno (Government Palace) and bright pink Palacio Municipal (Municipal Palace).
 Right across the street, there’s Museo Casa Montejo (Montejo House Museum), among the best museums in Merida.

 From Centro Historico, head towards the Paseo Montejo.
 As this beautiful street is just two-miles-long (3.2km), it’s nice to walk the whole thing since there are several things to see along the way.

 At the northern end, there’s Monumento a la Patria (Monument to the Fatherland), a large monument with 300 hand-carved figures.
 Head south to pass by all the European mansions, Palacio Canton, Casa Montejo 495 and Quinta Montes Molina, which are all now museums.